chrhein/hercules/src/markdown-pages/Experience.md

 # Experience

 #### Student Mentor, University of Bergen - 08.2020-present
 Student Mentor for the first-year Computer Security students.
-Helped the students become academically and socially integrated in their studies and in the study environment, and made the transition from upper secondary school to the university easier.
+Helped the students become academically and socially integrated with their studies and in the study environment, and made the transition from upper secondary school to the university easier.

 #### Teacher Assistant - *Algorithms, Data Structures and Programming*, University of Bergen - 10.2019-12.2019
 Guided students in the subject "INF102 - Algorithms, Data Structures and Programming" by helping them program in Java and correct their mandatory assignments.